- Anasztázia

 Plov

-Plov, a classic Azerbaijani dish composed with rice, meat (often lamb or beef), and flavorful spices, is also known as pilaf.
+It wouldn't be a blog post about Azerbaijani food without mentioning the country's national dish!
+Plov, a classic Azerbaijani dish composed with rice, meat (often lamb or beef), and flavourful spices, is also known as pilaf.
 It is a tasty and satiating dish that is frequently given at special occasions and gatherings.
 It is sometimes topped with sautéed veggies, dried fruits, and nuts.

 Qutab